mathemandy/ul1/README.md

 - Android Studio 4.2 beta or higher
 - Gradle 6.5

+- ##NB:
+  The Icon field in the object was used throughout the app for the images which seemed different from what was on the design.

 - The App is broken down into four main modules
 * app